AnnaWilliford/SWC_Fall2019/Lesson6_ReproducibleResearchR.md

 >
 > Create a new R Markdown document.
 Delete all of the R code chunks and write a bit of Markdown (some sections, some italicized text, and an itemized list).
 >
-> Convert the document to a webpage.
+> Convert the document to a webpage with `knit` button .

 ## A bit more Markdown